For the last fifteen years or so, I’ve thought I ought to participate in a medical mission. “Someday, I’ll do that,” I figured.

 This is a tax-deductible donation that makes the brigades self-funded to cover the cost of local transportation, meals (and those were some tasty meals!), housing, etc…

-Since I plan to take the standard deduction of $24,000 this year, the cost would not have been tax-deductible for us.
-Fortunately, I’ve been proactive and have already taken a deduction on the money I’ve donated to our donor advised fund, and we’ve given more than enough there to fund a trip like this a hundred times over.
+Since I planned to take the standard deduction of $24,000 in 2018, the cost would not have been tax-deductible for us.
+Fortunately, I’ve been proactive and have already taken a deduction on the money I’ve donated to our donor advised fund, and we’ve put more than enough there to fund a trip like this a hundred times over.

 You’ve also got to get yourself to Tegucigalpa, Honduras.
 When I looked for round-trip flights, they were over $800 apiece.
 Anticipating an eventual trip to Central or South America, we had accumulated enough American Airlines Aadvantage points from the welcome bonuses offered by a pair of Citi credit cards to cover the entire cost for our family of four, saving more than $3,000 on these flights.